-Basic State Pension and Second State Pension
+Basic State Pension and Additional State Pension

-FRS data include a single variable covering all State Pension payments.
-As well as the basic State Pension, this includes payments from the Second State Pension (also known as the State Earnings Related Pension Scheme (SERPS)) and the graduated pension scheme that preceded it (under which some current pensioners receive relatively small payments).
-It also includes any increases due to deferred retirement.
-This single variable is split into two in the UKMOD database.
-One part is the basic State Pension (variable boact00).
-This is imputed by calculating what it would be for the person in question assuming they had made full contributions and, in the case of married women, also if they had made no contributions of their own.
-In the latter case a rough judgement is made about which situation applied in each case by comparing the two calculated values with the actual pension payment.
-Then, any excess is assumed to be the Second State Pension (boactcm).
-(Noteworthy, the underlying assumption here is that no one receives the new State Pension.)
-For tax-benefit calculations, the split matters only as far as uprating is concerned as the basic State Pension is uprated by the triple lock indexation (except in 2022 when it was a double lock) and the Second State Pension is assumed to be uprated by CPI (see section 3.2.4).
+FRS data include a single variable covering all State Pension payments, including the basic State Pension, and additional State Pensions (the Second State Pension, the State Earnings Related Pension Scheme, and the graduated pension scheme).
+Currently, it is assumed that no one receives the New State Pension.
+It also includes any increases in state pensions due to deferred retirement.
+The single variable reported by the FRS is split into two components in the UKMOD database, which distinguish basic State Pensions from additional State Pensions.
+This is done by assuming that any state pension income reported by the FRS is preferentially identified as basic State Pension (boact00), up to the ceiling defined by the full state pension implied by the respondent's age and gender.
+Any surplus state pension income reported by the FRS to this ceiling is assumed to be additional State Pension income (boactcm).

+For tax-benefit calculations, the split matters only as far as uprating is concerned as the new/basic State Pension is uprated by the triple lock indexation (except in 2022 when it was a double lock) and additional State Pensions are assumed to be uprated by CPI (see section 3.2.4).